gulzarshaikh/WellArchitected-Assessment/.github/ISSUE_TEMPLATE/content-request.md

 _Title is the actual main part of the content that gets rendered.
 In the case of a Question, this is the question itself.
 For design considerations and configuration recommendations, this is the guidance text._

 **Context**
-_Context is an optional attribute - although it should be filled in most cases to provide more clarity and details to the question/guidance._
+_Context is an optional attribute - although it should be filled in most cases to provide more clarity and details to the question/guidance.
+Ideally this provides a link (in Markdown) to some Microsoft/Azure documentation which contains more details._

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+_Does the repository already contain similar or related content?_

 **Additional context**
-Add any other context or screenshots about the feature request here.
+_Add any other context, links or references about the content request here._